JimmyWu-312/Tricast/README.md

-## Comparative Analysis of Linear Modeling Techniques: Frequentist, Bayesian, and Machine Learning Approaches in Predicting Housing Prices
+## Tricast
-### The deliverables of this project has been temporarily taken off due to demand of revision.
-The deliverables will be posted as soon as the revision is complete.
+### Comparative Analysis of Linear Modeling Techniques: Frequentist, Bayesian, and Machine Learning Approaches in Predicting Housing Prices

 ## Overview
 This project explores and compares different modeling approaches for predicting housing prices using the Ames Housing dataset.
 Methods span frequentist, Bayesian, and machine learning techniques, with a focus on predictive accuracy, interpretability, and uncertainty quantification.